bywatersolutions/koha-plugin-edifact-enhanced/README.md

 #### ISBN-10

-Send all ISBN-10s as LIN identifiers.
+Send all ISBN-10s as PIA identifiers.

 #### ISBN-13

-Send all ISBN-13s as LIN identifiers.
+Send all ISBN-13s as PIA identifiers.

+#### UPC

+Send the UPC as a PIA identifier.
+The UPC must be stored in the MARC record in field 024$a.

+#### Product ID

+Send the Product ID as a PIA identifier.
+The Product ID must be stored in the MARC record in field 028$a.

 ### GIR values